devtron-labs/tutorials/content/docs/Use Cases/Build Spring boot and MySql App using mysql Helm Chart/_index.md

 For explaining, we are considering the following git repository [**Repository**](https://github.com/anushkaarora/springboot)

-This repository contains code of spring boot application which establishes connect with mysql database, which you have deployed using stable/mysql Helm chart.
+This repository contains files required for spring boot application to establish connection with mysql database, that you have deployed using stable/mysql Helm chart.

-It has Student's records which persists all transactions performed in the application in database.
-It exposes 3 REST endpoints for its users to create, to *view specific* student record and *view all* student records.

 <br />